partho-dev/partho-dev/README.md

 :white_check_mark: Started my cloud journey by the year `2013` with Cloud Migration technologies by not using any cloud native solutions, but using the OS level facilities like scp, rsync, application migration using backup and restore etc

 :arrows_clockwise: Then worked with a cloud migration tool called RiverMeadow.

-👋 Hi, Myself `Partho` and I feel very proud to present myself to you, who have mentored so many young talents and guided to get the best in their career.

 :pray: I have produced more than 50 full time jobs through my consulting and product development company Lia Infraservices since 2016.